Meet our Board Members:

 Adam has been Treasurer of the GGACC since 2013 and has been a member of the Club since 2007.
 Adam lives in San Francisco with his wife and his two young sons.
 Adam is a Principal and Head of Portfolio Management at DCI, an institutional asset management firm in the city.
 When he is not trading corporate bonds or chasing after his boys, Adam is likely thinking about fishing for wild trout in the small streams of the Sierra.

-Communications: Gene Weber
+Membership: Gene Weber

 My grandfather taught me to fish for bluegills in suburban NYC.
 I recall first casting a fly rod about age 10 - a close family friend taught me by cinching his belt around my chest and upper arm.
 I progressed to trout fishing in the Adirondacks, and when I moved to California in 1977 I discovered the Sierras, and then Alaska.
 Next it was on to saltwater flats fishing in the 80s; it was then that I realized my fly casting needed a lot of work.
 I found my way to the GGACC in the early 90s, and joined with my two young daughters.
-It was at the ponds where I had my first spey lesson in 2005.
-Now my fishing life revolves around the GGACC, the Trinity, Lower Sac, and annual trips all over the world with my buddies.
+It was at the Club's ponds where I had my first spey lesson in 2005.
+Now my fishing life revolves around the GGACC, coastal steelhead, the Trinity, Lower Sac, and McCloud, and annual trips all over the world with my buddies.

 I am honored and proud to serve my fellow members of the GGACC.